DP11845 The Macroeconomic Impact of Microeconomic Shocks: Beyond Hulten's Theorem

 |Author(s):||David Rezza Baqaee, Emmanuel Farhi|

 |Date Revised:||January 2018|

 |Link to this Page:||www.cepr.org/active/publications/discussion_papers/dp.php?dpno=11845|

-We provide a nonlinear characterization of the macroeconomic impact of microeconomic TFP shocks in terms of reduced-form non-parametric elasticities for efficient economies.
-We also provide the mapping from structural parameters to these reduced-form elasticities, under general equilibrium.
-In this sense, the paper extends the foundational theorem of Hulten (1978) beyond first-order terms to capture nonlinearities.
-Key features ignored by first-order approximations that play a crucial role are: structural elasticities of substitution, network linkages, structural returns to scale, and the degree to which factors can be reallocated.
-Higher-order terms are large and economically interesting: they magnify negative shocks and attenuate positive shocks, resulting in an output distribution that is asymmetric (negative skewness), fat-tailed (excess kurtosis), and has a lower mean.
-They explain how small microeconomic shocks to critical sectors can have a large macroeconomic impact.
-To give a sense of magnitudes: in our benchmark calibration, output losses due to business cycle fluctuations are 0.6% of GDP, an order of magnitude larger than the cost of business cycles calculated by Lucas (1987), and are entirely due to a reduction in the mean of GDP because of nonlinearities in production; and accounting for second order terms increases the estimated impact of the price shock to the critical sector of oil in the 1970s from 0.7% to 2.4% of world GDP.
+We provide a nonlinear characterization of the macroeconomic impact of microeconomic productivity shocks in terms of reduced-form non-parametric elasticities for efficient economies.
+We also show how structural parameters are mapped to these reduced-form elasticities.
+In this sense, we extend the foundational theorem of Hulten (1978) beyond first-order terms.
+Key features ignored by first-order approximations that play a crucial role are: structural elasticities of substitution, network linkages, structural returns to scale, and the extent of factor reallocation.
+Higher-order terms magnify negative shocks and attenuate positive shocks, resulting in an output distribution that is asymmetric, fat-tailed, and has a lower mean even when shocks are symmetric and thin-tailed.
+In our calibration, output losses due to business-cycle fluctuations are an order of magnitude larger than the cost calculated by Lucas (1987).
+Second-order terms also show how shocks to critical sectors can have large macroeconomic impacts, almost tripling the estimated impact of the 1970s oil price shocks.